 However, one outcome of this study recommended that a further, more detailed analysis of the profile and diversity of arts and culture in the region would enhance evidence-based decision-making into the future and help in prioritising actions and funding approaches.
 It is anticipated that this detailed, but valuable, piece of work may be identified as an action in the final Sunshine Coast Arts Plan.

-A summary of the Urbis report is below.
-The full report is available as Attachment 1 of this discussion paper.
+The full URBIS report is available as Attachment 1 of this discussion paper.